ballometer/BallometerOS-legacy/README.md

 ## Overview

-A dual partition approad with an active and a passive rootfs allows for atomic updates of the entire operating system including installed programs.
+A dual partition approach with an active and a passive rootfs allows for atomic updates of the entire operating system including installed programs.

 There are four partitions:

- * mmcblk0p1 boot
+ * `mmcblk0p1` boot
- * mmcblk0p2 rootfs A
+ * `mmcblk0p2` rootfs A
- * mmcblk0p3 rootfs B
+ * `mmcblk0p3` rootfs B
- * mmcblk0p4 data
+ * `mmcblk0p4` data

 The size of partitions 2 and 3 is at least 4G.